Pieces of Wood

 Zebrawood is a distinctive hardwood that is sometimes found in pure stands along river banks, but growing sites are reported to be quite inaccessible.
 Although abundant, It is an expensive wood because of its difficulty to harvest and preparation necessary to bring it to market.
 The heartwood is a light golden-yellow with narrow-veining streaks of dark brown to black rendering its zebra-stripe appearance.

-Samples shown are representative of each species.
+Examples shown are representative of each species.
 Actual woods may vary widely.